gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Functional programming.md

   console.log(squares); // [1, 4, 9, 16]
   ```

-- `filter` is another higher-order function that creates a new array with all elements that pass the test implemented by the provided function.
+- `filter` is another higher-order function that takes another function as an argument.

   In my code example,